Create a new income stream with a new rental unit on your property!

-Increase Your Property’s Value – Generate Income
+Generate New Income and Increase Your Property’s Value

-The new California laws also significantly expand the “Surplus Lands Act” requirements for local agencies to achieve more affordable housing on surplus publicly owned properties.
+New California laws also significantly expand the “Surplus Lands Act” requirements for local agencies to achieve more affordable housing on surplus publicly owned properties.

 These “Second Unit Ordinance” requirements vary by county, municipality, and whether the land is coastal property.
 As an example, click to review the San Mateo County’s Coastal Zone Policy.

 We build Accessory Dwelling Units, we help you select quality products and assist in selecting paint colors, tile, plumbing and lighting fixtures.
 We can build an ADU in your home as an extra room, in your garage, or as a detached Accessory Dwelling Unit.
 We do quality work and are never satisfied until you are.

 Jack kept me informed and was clear on costs and time expectations.
 We will definitely use them again.

 Jack makes it clear throughout the whole process that he is interested in your complete satisfaction with the work.
 Great experience!